Filmmakers4Future/Website-Content/en/privacy/section-1.md

     * Company name
     * Company field (e.g. "Camera Rental")
     * The cities you are located in
+* Your answer to the math question (to fight spam)
+  * A session id to match the correct answer

 The following data will be publicly published on our website alongside your signature: